 Setting up the study groups for the class can form new bonds between students, and challenge them with handling situations that students might not naturally enter.
-The benefits of effective learning and the development of cooperative communications skills are far reaching (Colbeck, 2000).
+The benefits of effective learning and the development of cooperative communication skills are far-reaching (Colbeck, 2000).

 4. Team Debate Projects

 Collaboration is an important skill for students to have in the world of employment, opinions, and creating solutions.
 To understand any selected course material, have students argue a point against another within a mediated session.

 There are many resources on how to facilitate team debates.
 Discuss the complications that may arise with debates, and how they can practice listening and being willing to change their mind if the argument is convincing.